 The Group leases its buildings (note 14) in Hong Kong under operating lease arrangements.
 The terms of the leases generally require the tenants to pay security deposits and provide for periodic rent adjustments according to the then prevailing market conditions.
-Rental income recognised by the Group during the year was HK\$898,000 (2020: HK\$898,000), details of which are included in note 7 to the consolidated financial statements.
+Rental income recognised by the Group during the year was HK\$898,000 (2021: HK\$898,000), details of which are included in note 7 to the consolidated financial statements.

-At 31 December 2021, the undiscounted lease payments receivable by the Group in future periods under non-cancellable operating leases with its tenants are as follows:
+At 31 December 2022, the undiscounted lease payments receivable by the Group in future periods under non-cancellable operating leases with its tenants are as follows:

-2021 2020
+2022 2021

 HK\$'000 HK\$'000

 Within one year 898 898

-After one year but within two years 898 898
+After one year but within two years 148 898

-After two years but within three years 148 898
+After two years but within three years 148

-After three years but within four years - 148

-1,944 2,842
+1,046 1,944